Real-time collaboration across the enterprise

 The intranet project then becomes more complex, with users not only working in different ways, but with fundamentally different needs from technology.

 Take a large delivery and logistics organization as an example, their Head Office workers require the intranet to be the central location for them to access tools, collaborate on projects online, work on documents, complete tasks and connect with the rest of the organization.
-Those working on the road who are coming face-to-face with customers may only rely on the intranet as the source of latest information and resources, rather than as a place to complete work.
+Those working on the road who are coming face-to-face with customers may only rely on the intranet software as the source of latest information and resources, rather than as a place to complete work.

 How can organizations use one intranet solution that addresses these varying needs?
 How can they do this without spending thousands on technology licenses for blue collar workers who will only use a fraction of functionality?

 Is it actually worth providing your blue collar workers with access to your intranet?

 For many organizations, they start the intranet process by focusing solely on the white collar workers.
 This often happens as the intranet project is being run by white collar workers and understandably, it’s logical for them to address the needs of those workers first and foremost.
 Technical obstacles can also stand in the way with users not having access to devices or having to use their own.
 However, it’s important not to forget the blue collar workers when implementing an intranet.
 Those working on the front-line of manufacturing or retail often hold a tremendous amount of knowledge which isn’t unlocked and utilised by the rest of the organization.